phlcrny/PlasterTemplates/readme.md

 # Plaster Templates

-[Plaster](https://github.com/PowerShell/Plaster) is a Powershell project templator
+[Plaster](https://github.com/PowerShell/Plaster) is a Powershell project templater which makes it quicker to create consistent projects.

 ## Prerequisites